colinSchofield/ParentalControl/README.md

 1. mvn clean install
 ```

 This will ensure that all the unit test cases pass (note: this will generate a fair amount of logging) and also that the programme will run.
+Note: In the logging of the unit tests, there will be two exceptions thrown - this is normal and is part of the test.

 Enjoy!